Nothing can make or break your gaming experience quite like the PC itself.

 Alienware, along with MSI and Razer are probably the most recognizable gaming brands.
 A lot of the price tag is to do with the Alienware brand itself.
 Just one look at an Alienware can leave most people in awe.
 The metallic finish and the backlit keyboard exude class, but the device itself performs like a beast.

-The image quality was quite stunning thanks to the Ultra HD screen offering resolutions as high as 3840x 2160.
+The image quality was quite beautiful thanks to the Ultra HD screen offering resolutions as high as 3840x 2160.

 The processor and the RAM are comparable to the Asus ROG.
-The graphics card is delivered by a NVidia GTX 970M card.
+An NVidia GTX 970M card delivers the graphics, and does it very well.
 We, like a lot of other users out there were a bit disappointed that we weren’t getting a 10 series card that delivers even better graphics for the price.

 Games like Shadow of Mordor, Doom, Dark Souls III and Battlefield 1 run extremely well.